-The poverty rate is at 18.5% in the region, which is several points above the statewide rate.
-Based on the 2014 to 2018 five-year estimates from the U.S. Census Bureau, 18.5% of residents of the region (104,200 persons) lived under the poverty line.
-In any of the sizable categories, the East Central region had a poverty rate several points above the statewide rate.
+The State-wide poverty rate is at 13.7%, which is several points below the regional rate.
+Based on the 2016 to 2021 five-year estimates from the U.S. Census Bureau, 17.0% of residents of the region (91,272 persons) lived under the poverty line.
+In nearly all categories, the East Central region had a poverty rate several points above the statewide rate.
 This is potentially tied to the lower educational attainment in the area.
 (Chart I)